JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 Matrices are usually represented as a 2D array of numbers.
 Horizontal groupings of these numbers are called "rows" and vertical groupings are called "columns."
 In mathematics, the entries of a matrix $A$ are denoted $a_{ij}$.
-Where rows of the matrix are indexed by $i$ the "first", or "left" index, and columns of the matrix are indexed by $j$, the "second", or "right" index.
+Rows of the matrix are indexed by $i$, the "first" or "left" index, and columns of the matrix are indexed by $j$, the "second" or "right" index.

 * **Universal Matrix Convention**: Left indexes refer to rows, right indexes refer to columns.